How To Get Trekking Permits In Nepal: A Complete Guide 2025

 4. Conservation Area Permit (CAP)

-types of permits
+types of trekking permits in nepal

 Trekking permits in Nepal vary depending on the trekking route you choose, and to make things easier for you, we have listed the types of trekking permits required in Nepal in the table below.
 Please read it carefully.

-Nepal Trekking Permits and Fees
+Nepal Trekking Permits and Cost

 Email: [email protected]